BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

   -- `Alistair Cockburn <https://alistair.cockburn.us/hexagonal-architecture/>`_

+So if hexagon is not necessary, the what is?

 **Domain** is the heart of an application.
+The business rules are defined here.
 The names of classes, methods, functions, constants and other objects resemble those of the problem domain.
 Think of StackOverflow:

   To vote, one must have 15 or more reputation points.

 That is a pure domain rule.
-And Guess what?
+But, guess what?
 HTTP, SQL, RabbitMQ, AWS and so on do not belong here.

-That technological feast happens in **adapters** which can are connected to the **ports**.
+That technological feast happens in **adapters** which are connected to the **ports**.
-Commands and queries are entering the application through **driver** or API ports.
+Commands and queries are entering the application through **driver** or **API** ports.
 Commands and queries from the application are directed through **driven** ports.
-They are also called Service Interface Provider or SPI ports.
+They are also called Service Interface Provider or **SPI** ports.

 **Application services** are the conductors which control domain and ports